CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 oc apply -f dotnet-appd-secrets.yaml
 ```

-If created successfully, secret ig going to be visible in the OpenShift project resources as well:
+If created successfully, secret is going to be visible in the OpenShift project resources as well:
 ![Secrets](https://user-images.githubusercontent.com/23483887/101013432-2e00cd80-355c-11eb-9cf9-2a87fb884a76.png)

 ## Deploy ConfigMap